Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states when to use this tool: 'Call this when query_chains or expand_node returned a `stale_warning`, or after you know the user's code has changed.'
-It names specific sibling tools and provides clear alternative scenarios, with no misleading guidance.
+The description explicitly states when to use this tool: 'Call this when query_chains or expand_node returned a stale_warning, or after you know the user's code has changed.'
+It provides clear alternatives by naming specific sibling tools and scenarios for usage.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.